la2050/archive/_projects/2018/we-are-enough-women-investing-in-women-the-way-to-change-the-world.md

 project_video: 'https://youtu.be/hYxxWm_J0Yc'
 project_id_3: '8102136'
 year_submitted: 2018
+organization_name: We Are Enough c/o Social & Environmental Entrepreneurs
 project_proposal_description: >-
   For the FIRST TIME, through a multi-year campaign, thousands of women in LA and millions around the world will be activated to invest an average of $1000.